konata39/e-shop-sample/README.md

 | ```npm run build``` | Build the frontend for production |
 | ```npm run start``` | Build and serve both frontend and backend together |

+---

 ## Notes

 - The backend listens on **port 1346**
 - The frontend (Vite) runs on **port 5173**
 - MySQL should be running locally on **port 3306**
 - The backend automatically initializes and populates the ```eshop``` database if it does not exist
+- You can also initialize the database manually using the provided SQL script under ```server/sql/init.sql```